szczyglis-dev/py-gpt/README.md

 - `Directory for file downloads`: Subdirectory for downloaded files, e.g. in Assistants mode, inside "data".
 Default: "download"

+- `Verbose mode`: Enabled verbose mode when using attachment as additional context.

+- `Model for querying index`: Model to use for preparing query and querying the index when the RAG option is selected.

+- `Model for attachment content summary`: Model to use when generating a summary for the content of a file when the Summary option is selected.

+- `Whole conversation for RAG query`: When enabled, the content of the entire conversation will be used when preparing a query if mode is RAG or Summary.

+- `RAG limit`: Only if the option `Whole conversation for RAG query` is enabled.
+Specify the limit of how many recent entries in the conversation will be used when generating a query for RAG.
+0 = no limit.

 **Context**

 - `Context Threshold`: Sets the number of tokens reserved for the model to respond to the next prompt.